Longyearbyen: History

+Early 20th century

 In 1896, Vesteraalens Dampskibsselskab started tours to Hotellneset.
 To accommodate tourists, they built a prefabricated hotel, but it was not profitable and was closed after the 1897 season.
-However, two families overwintered in 1898–99. and Norway Post operated a post office at Hotellneset from 1897 to 1899.
+However, two families overwintered in 1898–99, and Norway Post operated a post office at Hotellneset from 1897 to 1899.
 The first commercially viable coal on Svalbard was harvested by Søren Zakariassen in 1899.
 In 1901, Bergen-Spitsbergen Kullgrube-kompani started mining coal in Adventtoppen.

 The American industrialist John Munro Longyear visited Spitsbergen as a tourist in 1901, and met with an expedition prospecting for coal.
-In 1903 he returned to Spitsbergen, where he met Henrik B. Næss in Adventfjorden, who gave him samples and information on coal fields.
+In 1903, he returned to Spitsbergen, where he met Henrik B. Næss in Adventfjorden, who gave him samples and information on coal fields.
 Along with his associate Frederick Ayer, Longyear bought the Norwegian claims on the west side of Adventfjorden, and expanded the claims significantly the following year.
 In 1906, the Boston-based Arctic Coal Company, with Ayer and Longyear as the main shareholders, started mining in Mine 1a, after building docks and housing.
 The company had American administration, but mostly Norwegian labourers, and named the town Longyear City.
 Coal was transported the 1.2 km from the mine to the port using an aerial tramway built by the aerial cableway company Adolf Bleichert & Co. of Leipzig, Germany.
 In 1913, the company started preliminary work to open Mine 2a.

-Following financial difficulties during the First World War, the mining operations were bought by Store Norske, which was incorporated in Oslo on 30 November 1916.
+Following financial difficulties during the First World War, the mining operations were bought by Store Norske, which was incorporated in Kristiania (renamed Oslo 1926) on 30 November 1916.
 That year, SNSK built five new barracks, including one that was made into a hospital.
 SNSK introduced its own money with the approval of Norges Bank, consisting entirely of banknotes at par with Norwegian krone.
 The American community buried their dead at Hotellneset.
 In 1918, eleven people were killed by the Spanish flu and a graveyard was established in Longyear City.
 Two years later, 26 men were killed in a coal dust explosion in Mine 1.
 This resulted in the mine being closed and the electrification of Mine 2.
 The same year, the first truck was delivered for use in the mining operations.